 in the country.
-163 According to Mass Development, the US Army has spent approximately \$160 Million to date in the environmental clean-up of Fort Devens.
+According to MassDevelopment, the US Army has spent approximately \$160 Million to date in the environmental clean-up of Fort Devens.
 The Army base closed in the mid-1990s, leading to the expansion of Oxbow National Wildlife Refuge, which was initially established in 1974, through a number of land transfers from the Department of Defense to the US Fish and Wildlife Service.
 The Service acquired the Watt Farm, an additional 120 acres in the Town of Harvard in 2001.

 Railroads.
 Interestingly, in 1846 the Nashua River valley became a railroad corridor to New Hampshire from Ayer and Worcester.
-Similarly, in 1847, the Peterborough and Shirley Branch Railroad was opened through the Squannacook River corridor; thus, Ayer became the center of both south-to-north and east-to-west rail line.
+Similarly, in 1847, the Peterborough and Shirley Branch Railroad was

+Prior to 1900 a railroad brought ice from the Fresh Pond Ice Company at Lake Potanipo in Brookline, New Hampshire to Boston, Massachusetts. opened through the Squannacook River corridor; thus, Ayer became the center of both south-to-north and east-to-west rail line.
 Additionally, since these railroads no longer operate, the Nashua River Rail Trail was built in 2002 and the Squannacook River Rail Trail will probably be completed in 2019.